How Stephanie White built a successful career. Explore key moments that defined the journey.

 In 2007, Stephanie White joined the Chicago Sky as an assistant coach.

-Since 2007, Stephanie White has served as a college basketball analyst for ESPN and the Big Ten Network, including studio work and co-hosting coverage of the Big Ten Women's Basketball Tournament.
+Since 2007, Stephanie White has served as a college basketball analyst for ESPN and the Big Ten Network, including studio work and co-hosting the network's coverage of the Big Ten Women's Basketball Tournament.

 In 2011, Stephanie White returned to the Indiana Fever as an assistant coach.

-In 2014, Stephanie White became the head coach of the Fever after Lin Dunn retired.
+In 2014, Stephanie White became head coach of the Fever after Lin Dunn retired.

 In 2015, Stephanie White was the head coach of the WNBA Indiana Fever.

-On May 23, 2016, Stephanie White accepted the head coaching job for the Vanderbilt Commodores women's basketball team, completing the 2016 season with the Fever.
+On May 23, 2016, Stephanie White accepted the head coaching job for the Vanderbilt Commodores women's basketball team.

-From 2016, Stephanie White served as head coach of the Vanderbilt Commodores.
+In 2016, Stephanie White became the head coach of Vanderbilt Commodores women's basketball team.

-In 2016, Stephanie White's second season as head coach, the Fever made it to the playoffs for the 12th consecutive time, finishing with a 17-17 record and losing in the first round to the Phoenix Mercury.
+In 2016, Stephanie White's second season with the Fever, the team made it to the playoffs for the 12th consecutive time but lost in the first round to the Phoenix Mercury.

-On April 6, 2021, it was announced that Stephanie White would not be returning as coach for Vanderbilt.
+On April 6, 2021, the school announced that Stephanie White would not be returning as coach.

-Stephanie White remained head coach of the Vanderbilt Commodores women's basketball team until 2021.
+In 2021, Stephanie White ended her time as the head coach of the Vanderbilt Commodores women's basketball team.

 In 2023, Stephanie White became the head coach of the WNBA Connecticut Sun.

-On October 28, 2024, Stephanie White and the Connecticut Sun parted ways following two consecutive playoff semifinals appearances.
-Stephanie White was named WNBA Coach of the Year.
+On October 28, 2024, Stephanie White and the Sun parted ways following two consecutive playoff semifinals appearances.

 In 2024, Stephanie White rejoined the Indiana Fever as head coach.